-- Applicants must have graduated from a high school, completed a comparable home school curriculum, or completed the General Educational Development (GED) curriculum. - Applicants must have a minimum grade point average (GPA) of 2.25 on a 4-point scale. - Applicants must have a minimum ACT composite score of 19 or combined SAT score of 910. - Applicants accepted with a math ACT score below 21 may be required to take MAT 010 Basic Math and/or MAT 020 Pre-Algebra.
-Placement in these courses will be based on ACT and ACCUPLACER scores.
-ACCUPLACER is FHU's secondary placement exam. - Applicants admitted with an English ACT score below 18 may be required to take ENG 030 Basic English.
-Placement in this course will be based on ACT and ACCUPLACER scores.
-ACCUPLACER is FHU's secondary placement exam.
+- Applicants must have graduated from a high school, completed a comparable home school curriculum, or completed the General Educational Development (GED) curriculum. - o Applicants must have a minimum grade point average (GPA) of 2.25 on a 4-point scale. - Applicants must have a minimum ACT composite score of 19 or combined SAT score of 910. - Applicants accepted with a math ACT score below 21 may be required to take MAT 010 Basic Math and/or MAT 020 Pre-Algebra.
+Placement in these courses will be based on the ACT Math subscore.
+Applicants may request that a secondary placement test (ACCUPLACER) be administered to show proficiency.
+This placement exam is free, untimed, and offered in a low-stress environment.
+This exam will be given on the morning of JumpStart before registration.
+If the applicant is unable to take the placement test during JumpStart, an appointment can be made by contacting the